Swept Away (by an Unusual Destiny in the Blue Sea of August) - Lina Wertmüller 1974

 Adjusting fishing lines at the beach, Raffaella catches a glimpse of a vessel.
 After briefly signaling to it, she runs breathlessly to her lord like some star-struck school-girl.
 "Mr. Carunchio!" she cries, using the form of address she's been instructed to employ.
 She explains that she didn't hail the yacht because she's been "swept away by an unusual destiny, a dream..."
 He slaps her for lying, just in case that she is lying.
 Or, on the off chance she isn't lying, for telling the truth but failing to inform him before initiating a course of action.
 Raffaella forces herself to smile through the indignity of it all, nodding her approval in abject yet sincere submissiveness.
 She's so deranged by love she's taken to assuming Gennarino's perspective without thinking.
 Talk about love as the basis of credulity!

 An implicit criticism of the plight of women "brain-washed" by the patriarchy may be discerned in this grotesque situation.
 Except that Raffaella has been cowed into submission by fear and love.
-To enforce social mores, including the command hierarchy in families, moral authority must be rooted in love as much as fear.
+To enforce social mores, including the command hierarchy in families, moral authority must be rooted as much in love as in fear.
 Only as such does it become effectively internalized ('authoritative').
 This is only "brain-washing" if all character-forming internalizations are.
-It might be better to call it 'coping' from a position of inferiority.
+It might be better to call it 'coping from a position of inferiority.'
 Or simply--the human condition.

-More importantly, perhaps, Raffaella's obedience illustrates the conformist modus operandi of what in the post-war era was called, somewhat misguidedly, the "authoritarian" personality.
-Wertmüller's real point may just be to highlight capitalistic Raffaella's susceptibility to fascistic (= groveling) enthrallment to power.
+Raffaella's obedience illustrates the conformist modus operandi of what in the post-war era was called, somewhat misguidedly, the "authoritarian" personality.
+Wertmüller's real point may just be to highlight capitalistic Raffaella's susceptibility to fascistic enthrallment to power, rather than to expose some state-of-nature predisposing women to grovel.

 The feminist critique is too narrow as framework for the film's critical reception.
-The psychology of power per se, rather than the subjugation of women is being emploted.
+The psychology of power per se, rather than the subjugation of women, is being emploted.
 It is only as love-stricken and childishly deferential that Raffaella becomes genuinely human.
 The proud joy she manifests as devoted servant demands protection.
-That Genarino should degrade her to a state without dignity suggests that his motivation comes from a place of wounded pride and a fragile sense of manhood.
-Having attained to power, he could easily dispense with brute force if he chose to.
-That he continues on in his primitive manner marks him as distinctly inferior and further erodes the case for Wertmüller's preference for his character.
+That Genarino further degrades her indicates just how wounded his pride was.
+Having attained to power, he could easily dispense with brute force.
+His vindictiveness marks him as distinctly inferior, which further casts doubt on the likelihood of Wertmüller's preference for his character.

 "You are the original man who nature meant for us women, before everything changed," she muses in ecstatic communion.
 Just when we think we've hit bottom in the humiliation of Raffaella, she pleads: "My love, I beg you.
 Sodomize me."
 Gennarino is taken a back.
 Or perhaps simply confused.
 "You're...using long words to make me feel small...Call a spade a spade."
 "The language of love does not permit it.
 It would become vulgar," she tells him.
 "There is no vulgarity in love," he replies.